 4) Hear appeals from the decision of the Building Official or Planning and Development Director and render decisions thereon.

-The Board shall hold regular meetings as needed on the third Thursday from 3-5pm.
+Bi-monthly in January, March, May, July, September and November, on the third Thursday from 3-5pm.
 Special Board meetings may be called by the Planning and Development Director, the chair, or any three members of the Board.

 This Board shall consist of a minimum of 9 and a maximum of 26 members, of which 5 are Ex-Officio members.
 At least three-quarters of the appointed members shall be residents of the City of Phoenix.
 Three may be non-Phoenix residents of Maricopa County, so long as they own or are employed by a business located in the City of Phoenix.
 All members shall be residents of the United States.
 The design professional and contractor representatives shall be selected to represent the greatest diversity practicable among the various architectural, engineering and contracting trades, disciplines and areas of practical expertise.
 The membership shall be composed of a maximum of the following numbers of each type of member: